-The Water Department provides safe, high quality water and delivers this water upon demand in an efficient manner at a reasonable cost to the citizens and businesses within the City of Pomona.
-The Department maximizes locally produced groundwater and locally collected surface water to minimize reliance on more expensive purchased the through efforts of production, water distribution and construction, water quality, and water treatment operations.
-In addition, the Department operates and maintains the City's water treatment facilities, air stripping towers, anion exchange plants, and the recycled water system.
-The Department also provides engineering services, financial oversight, grant administration, as well as customer service and utility billing for approximately 30,000 accounts.
-Also included within is the Recycling Water Fund and Watershed Management Fund.
+The Water Division provides safe, high quality water and delivers this water upon demand in an efficient manner at a reasonable cost to the citizens and businesses within the City of Pomona.
+The division maximizes locally produced groundwater and locally collected surface water to minimize reliance on more expensive purchased water through the efforts of production, distribution and construction, water quality, and water treatment operations.
+In addition, the division operates and maintains the City's water treatment facilities, air stripping towers, anion exchange plants, and the recycled water system.
+The division also provides engineering services, financial oversight, grant administration as well as customer service and utility billing for approximately 30,000 accounts.
+Also included within is the Recycling Water Fund and Watershed Management Fund